XanaduAI/strawberryfields/doc/introduction/circuits.rst

       ops.GateName(arg1, arg2) | (q[i], q[j], ...)

+  where ``ops.GateName`` is a quantum operation, ``arg1, arg2`` are its parameters, and the right-hand side of the vertical bar lists the qumode(s) on which the operation will act.

 .. note::

-    The contents of a program can be viewed by calling :meth:`.Program.print` method, or output as a qcircuit :math:`\LaTeX{}` document by using the :meth:`.Program.draw_circuit` method.
+    The contents of a program can be viewed by calling the :meth:`~strawberryfields.Program.print` method, or output as a qcircuit :math:`\LaTeX{}` document by using the :meth:`~strawberryfields.Program.draw_circuit` method.

 .. seealso::